S-segment

 S-segment cars are a European car segment class for sports coupés.
 The equivalent Euro NCAP class is called "roadster sport".

 Characteristics

-S-segment cars have a sporting appearance and are usually designed to have superior handling and/or straight-line acceleration compared to other segments.
+S-segment cars have a sporting appearance and are usually designed to have superior handling and straight-line acceleration compared to other segments.
 The most common body styles for S-segment cars are coupé and convertible.
 Rear passenger accommodation is not a priority for S-segment cars, therefore many models are either two-seat cars or have a 2+2 layout with relatively cramped rear seating.

-Most recent S-segment cars use the commonplace front-engine design (as either an FF layout, FR layout or F4 layout), however the majority of cars with a Mid-engine design or rear-engine design belong to the S-segment.
+Most recent S-segment cars use the commonplace front-engine design (as either an FF layout, FR layout or F4 layout), however the majority of cars with a mid-engine design or rear-engine design belong to the S-segment.

 Current models

-The five highest selling S-segment cars in Europe are the Mazda MX-5, Porsche 911, Ford Mustang and Porsche Boxster/Cayman.
+The four highest selling S-segment cars in Europe are the Mazda MX-5, Porsche 911, Ford Mustang and Porsche Boxster/Cayman.